Putin mulls recognizing separatist eastern Ukrainian regions - NewsBreak

 “So when President Macron asked President Biden yesterday if he was prepared in principle to meet with President Putin, if Russia did not invade, of course President Biden said yes," he told NBC's “Today” show on Monday.
 "But every indication we see on the ground right now in terms of the disposition of Russian forces is that they are, in fact, getting prepared for a major attack on Ukraine.”

-Macron’s office said that U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov are set to lay the groundwork for the potential summit when they meet Thursday.
+Macron’s office said U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov would lay the groundwork for the potential summit when they meet Thursday.
+Lavrov was set to meet France's foreign minister Friday.

 Ukraine and the separatist rebels have traded blame for massive cease-fire violations with hundreds of explosions recorded daily.